Samy-gmr/Samy-gmr/README.md

 🌟 I’m passionate about data science, machine learning, and data visualization.
 🚀 I’m currently diving deep into advanced techniques in TensorFlow and Spark MLlib.
 🤝 I’m looking to collaborate on innovative data projects and open-source contributions.
-📫 How to reach me: ghemmoursamy9@gmail.com or LinkedIn 😄 Pronouns: He/Him
+📫 How to reach me: ghemmoursamy9@gmail.com or LinkedIn : https://www.linkedin.com/in/ghemmour-samy-609158202/
 🎲 Fun fact: I love playing chess and have a 1400 Elo rating!

 <!---